 - a) The student's application for Project Approval is fully endorsed, his/her research degree registration process is successfully completed, and the proposed programme of research is approved. - b) The student's Project Approval is not approved; the student may submit a second time.
-The Faculty PGR Committee will determine the timescale and deadline for the resubmission and notify this to the student in writing. - c) Where the student's second application for Project Approval is not approved, the Faculty PGR Committee will notify the student, in writing, that his/her continued engagement with the research programme has been unsatisfactory; will set out the requirements that the student is required to meet to remedy the situation; and will determine the timescale and deadline by which the student is required to submit a third (and final) application for Project Approval. - d) Where a student fails to satisfy the criteria for Project Approval at the third attempt, a recommendation will be made to the Faculty PGR Committee to withdraw the student from the University for unsatisfactory academic performance.
-Once the recommendation to withdraw the student has been accepted, the Faculty PGR Committee will forward the recommendation to the Pro-Vice Chancellor of the Faculty for confirmation.
-The student will be notified of their withdrawal in writing.
+The Faculty PGR Committee will determine the timescale and deadline for the resubmission and notify this to the student in writing. - c) Where the student's second application for Project Approval is not approved, the Faculty PGR Committee will notify the student, in writing, that his/her continued engagement with the research programme has been unsatisfactory; will set out the requirements that the student is required to meet to remedy the situation; and will determine the timescale and deadline by which the student is required to submit a third (and final) application for Project Approval. - d) Where a student fails to satisfy the criteria for Project Approval at the third attempt, a recommendation will be made to the Faculty PGR Committee to fail the student..
+If approved, the student will be notified of the fail result in writing.